French report claims payment of 1.1 mn euros in Rafale deal: Cong seeks probe; BJP rejects it as 'completely baseless' | Politics

 There was no immediate reaction from the Defence ministry on the French media report.

 Surjewala said their leader Rahul Gandhi's oft-repeated allegations of corruption in the deal were proved correct now.
-He said as per the French portal's report, an investigation conducted AFA has revealed that after signing of the deal in 2016, Rafale's manufacturer Dassault allegedly paid 1.1 million euros to a middleman -- Defsys Solutions -- which is an Indian company.
+He said as per the French portal's report, an investigation conducted AFA has revealed that after signing of the deal in 2016, Rafale's manufacturer Dassault allegedly paid 1.1 million euros to Defsys Solutions, which is an Indian company.

 ''Does it now not require a full and independent investigation into India's biggest defence deal to find out as to how much bribery and commission in reality, if any, was paid and to whom in the Indian government,'' he asked at a press conference.